Call This Sunday to Get $35 OFF

 Whether you’re aging in place, accommodating a loved one with limited mobility, or ensuring ADA-compliance on your rental or business property, one thing’s clear: accessibility matters.
 And when it comes to accessibility, few things are as essential - and overlooked - as the wheelchair ramp.

 While it might seem as simple as a sloped path, there’s much more to it.
 Understanding the different types of wheelchair ramps is fundamental if you want to build the ideal ramp.
-We'll touch on some of the basics here in this brief article brought to you by Mr. Handyman.
-A uniformed and insured handyman is just a call away thanks to Mr. Handyman.
+We'll touch on some of the basics here in this brief article brought to you by Mr. Handyman of Dallas.
+A uniformed and insured handyman is just a call away thanks to Mr. Handyman of Dallas.

 A good ramp is barely defined by the fact that it exists.
 More remarkable is how well it’s built, and there are several criteria to determine whether a ramp will serve its purpose... or become a daily obstacle.
 Consider:

 With the basic denominators laid out, let's explore some common ramp types - and when each makes sense.
-The experienced handymen at Mr. Handyman have installed wheelchair ramps in homes as well as commercial properties.
-Call or message Mr. Handyman to speak with a member of our team.
+The experienced handymen at Mr. Handyman of Dallas have installed wheelchair ramps in homes as well as commercial properties.
+Call or message Mr. Handyman of Dallas to speak with a member of our team.

 Aluminum ramps are lightweight, rust-resistant, and practical in both residential and commercial settings.
 They can be configured to fit almost any space and are great as a long-term but flexible solution.